 The aftermarket parts options aren’t as plentiful for Indian as Harley.
 Indian does a much better job at making the parts easily interchangeable.
 This makes it one of the best motorcycles for beginners.

-Kawasaki used to make a 250R that was their smallest beginner bike.
-You have the choice of buying a 250R used for about three thousand or go with a new 300 for about five thousand.
+Kawasaki used to make a 250R which was their smallest beginner bike.
+You have the choice of buying a 250R used for about three thousand or going with a new 300 for about five thousand.

 The 300 is fuel injected which means starting your bike will be faster and smoother no matter what the temperature outside.
 The 300 looks like a bigger bike than it is.